 Your guide will meet you at your hotel, campground or airport this morning and then you will start your drive up the Dempster Highway.
 Today you will see the Tombstone and Ogilvie Mountains and continue on to Eagle Plains, the half-way point on the Dempster Highway where you will spend the night.
 There will be time to stop and take pictures at inspiring view points periodically during the drive.

 Now you will travel on to the Arctic Circle Crossing where you will have the chance to walk around and take some pictures at the sign with a spectacular backdrop of the mountains.
 We will spend most of our time in the beautiful Richardson Mountains looking for wildlife and taking in the spectacular scenery of this wild and remote wilderness.
 We will cross the Peel river and the Mackenzie river by ferry boat.
 You will continue your drive on to Inuvik where you will spend the next 3 nights in a comfortable full-service cabin unit.

 Today we will drive you on the new Inuvik to Tuk Highway all the way to the Arctic Ocean.
-In Tuk you will get a tour of the Inuvialuit village of Tuktoyaktuk and enjoy a traditional lunch in a Inuvialuit home.
+In Tuk you will get a tour of the Inuvialuit village of Tuktoyaktuk and you can add on a traditional lunch in a Inuvialuit home.
 This meal includes caribou or reindeer soup and bannock and also samples of muskox, whale, smoked fish etc.

-Today you will fly across the Mackenzie Delta to the little village of Aklavik and return by air or by boat to Inuvik depending on group size.
+Today you will fly across the Mackenzie Delta to the little village of Aklavik and back.

 This morning you can get a shuttle or take a courtesy car into town for some shopping before your airport transfer and flight back to Dawson City.